pygfx/wgpu-py/codegen/README.md

 * Download the latest `idlparser.py`.
 * Run `python codegen` to apply the automatic patches to the code.
-* Now go through all FIXME comments that were addes, and apply any necessary changes.
+* Now go through all FIXME comments that were added, and apply any necessary changes.
 Remove the FIXME comment if no further action is needed.
 Note that all new classes/methods/properties (instead those marked as hidden) need a docstring.
 * Run `python wgpu.codegen` again to validate that all is well.